nishatrhythm/Login-and-Registration-Page/README.md

 # Login and Registration Page
- Login and registration page using HTML, CSS and Javascript
+ Login and registration page using HTML, CSS and JavaScript

 <figure>
   <figcaption>Screenshot 1</figcaption>